 (9) Grant applicants’ proposals will be reviewed for completeness and how well they address the evaluation criteria adopted by the Oregon Department of Education.

-(10) The Oregon Department of Education shall allocate funds for competitive Oregon Farm‑to‑School Program technical assistance grants.
+(10) The Oregon Department of Education shall allocate funds for competitive Oregon Farm‑to‑School technical assistance grants.

 (11) Competitive Oregon Farm‑to‑School Program technical assistance grants will be awarded to those eligible entities whose grant proposals are judged by the department as best addressing the applicable evaluation criteria.